 Two antigens on blood cells (A and B) determine a person’s ABO blood type (either A, B, AB, or O).
 In the United States, the most common blood type is O, followed closely by type A.

 - If you have type O blood, you can only get type O red blood cell transfusions.
 But you can give your red blood cells to people with type A, B, AB, or O blood, which is why you are sometimes called a universal donor.
 (Universal donor blood is only used in extreme emergencies.
 For example, if a person is bleeding severely and nearing death, there may no time for testing.
 In everyday practice, people in the US are always given the exact same type of red blood cells that they have.)

 - If you have type A blood, you cannot get either type B or AB red blood cells.

 - If you have type B blood, you cannot get type A or AB red blood cells.

 - If you have type AB blood, you can get transfusions of O, A, B, or AB red blood cells.

 Blood is either Rh-positive or Rh-negative, depending on whether the red blood cells have Rh antigens on their surface.
-A person who has type A, Rh-positive blood is called A positive, whereas a person with type A, Rh-negative blood is A negative.
+A person who has type B, Rh-positive blood is called B positive, whereas a person with type B, Rh-negative blood is B negative.

 If you have Rh-positive blood, you can get Rh-positive or Rh-negative red blood cell transfusions.
 But people with Rh-negative blood should only get Rh-negative red blood cells except in extreme emergencies.
-This is because an Rh-positive blood transfusion can cause a person with Rh negative blood to make antibodies against the Rh factor.
-If an Rh-negative woman makes antibodies like this, it can harm any Rh-positive babies she may have in the future.
+This is because an Rh-positive blood transfusion can cause a person with Rh negative blood to make antibodies against the Rh factor, causing a transfusion reaction (discussed below).
+If an Rh-negative woman makes antibodies like this, it can seriously harm any Rh-positive babies she may have in the future.
 Her anti-Rh antibodies can attack Rh-positive blood cells in the fetus.